hyperagon/hyperagon.github.io/content/posts/2026-06-19/index.md

 Funny that I actually found it when looking for projects similar to [DevilutionX](https://devilutionx.com/).

-But alas some do not seem complete (on the Alpha Demo).
+But alas some things do not seem complete (on the Alpha Demo).

 ![AlphaDemo](AlphaDemo.png)